-Laura Schulz, ISC 2020 Inclusivity Chair, is responsible for strategic development at the Leibniz Computing Centre (LRZ) in Garching, Germany, in the field of future-oriented computer technologies, in particular exascale, artificial intelligence and quantum computing.
+Laura Schulz, ISC 2020 Inclusivity Chair, is responsible for strategic development at the Leibniz Computing Centre (LRZ) in Garching, Germany in the fields of future-oriented computer technologies, particularly exascale, artificial intelligence and quantum computing.
 Specifically, she works to establish cohesion and cadence across various efforts including HPC hardware and software co-design, research portfolio design, integrated service offerings, user analysis and profiling, and predictive needs assessment.
-With and for the director, she builds and maintain key partnerships with vendors and alliances with regional and international ecosystem partners, solidify objectives, apply analysis and develop insights.
+She also builds and maintains key partnerships with vendors and alliances with regional and international ecosystem partners.
 Prior to joining LRZ in August 2017, she was Director of Marketing Communications at the HPC Innovation Center at Lawrence Livermore National Laboratory in the US.

 Professor in Computer Architecture and Parallel Systems,